 Do you have a smoke detector?
 Of course - it alerts you of a fire hazard in your home and it will wake you up if you are sleeping.
 An all-hazards radio will alert you to many other immediate, life-threatening hazards in your area, like tornados, floods, and other dangerous events.
 Without this device, you could miss a critical warning message from that could save your life and those in your family.

 NOAA All-Hazards Radios are available through local electronics stores as well as from a large number of sources on the internet.
-The National Weather Service maintains a list of manufacturers and retail outlets, posted here.
+We are unable to recommend a specific brand or model, but there are a variety of options available to choose from.

 Yes.
 Weather radio receivers capable of providing text information from the NOAA National Weather Service radio broadcasts are widely available.